 - radishes or other seasonal vegetables to garnish

 - Put the cheese in a bowl and mash it with a fork.
-Chop the bear garlic leaves and add to the cheese (leave some herbs to garnish if you prefer).
-Add the paprika and mix well to spread the bear garlic and paprika all around the cheese paste.
+Chop the bear garlic leaves and add to the cheese.
+Add the paprika and mix well to make a smooth cheese paste.

 - Heat a little oil in a pan and fry the mushroom caps over a medium heat until slightly charred.
-If you want them tender, add a little water and let the caps sweat in a pan for 10 minutes.
-Set aside and cover to keep warm.
+Add a little water and let the caps sweat in a pan for 10 minutes.
+Put aside and cover to keep warm.

-- Put three mushroom caps on a plate, place a mound of the cheese paste inside each cap, top with the sesame seeds, and garnish with the radishes or other seasonal vegetables.
+- Meanwhile, toast the sesame seeds in a small pan over a medium heat.
+Divide the cooked mushrooms on plates and fill them with the cheese paste.
+Sprinkle with the toasted sesame seeds and garnish with the radishes or other seasonal vegetables.
 Serve warm on its own or with fresh bread on the side.